SachaCR/tfb/README.md

 - Include root and name in the chord string
 - Add tests and verify everything works with `#` and `b` note with
 - Add a `quiz` subcommand that randomly display a fret on the screen and wait for you to type the note's name.
+- Make the base command `tfb` displaying the fretboard with all the notes.
+ - `-i`, `--instrument` option to choose between Guitar, Bass, Ukulele
+ - `-t`, `--tuning` option to choose the tuning